AFRICA AEROSPACE AND DEFENCE

 The success of the first show which was held at the new Lanseria Airport, convinced the World Airnews husband-and-wife team of Tom and Joan Chalmers to repeat the show in 1977, but this time they took on a professional show-organising company, Johannesburg-based Showplan, to assist them with the organisation.
 Again, the 1977 show proved successful with a reasonable amount of international participation, mainly in the civil aviation sector.

 The first in the series of aviation exhibitions, which later became known as Aviation Africa and now Africa Aerospace & Defence, took place at Lanseria Airport in October 1975.
-The event was initiated by CAASA and World Airnews and held at the very new Lanseria Airport north of Johannesburg.
+The event was initiated by THE COMMERCIAL AVIATION ASSOCIATION OF SOUTHERN AFRICA NPC CAASA) and World Airnews and held at the very new Lanseria Airport north of Johannesburg.
 Based on the Farnborough Airshow, the event offered companies the opportunity to exhibitor in the indoor exhibition area, book hospitality chalets and display their aircraft in the static aircraft park and on the public days offered members of the general public the opportunity to view an international airshow.

 From this first event, CAASA utilised this venue for their biennial aviation trade exhibition in 1977, 1979, 1981 and 1983, until the exhibition was moved to Rand Airport in Johannesburg to coincide with the Johannesburg and Germiston Centenary Celebrations in March 1986.

 International participation in the event declined as a result of the sanctions the rest of the world had instigated against South Africa, and there were very few South African companies who had developed the capabilities to replace this equipment.
-It was only with the confirmation of the Airbus Industries booking that the exhibition managed to continue – the CAASA Board were meeting to decide whether to continue with the event when the telex arrived from France – it went right down to the wire.
+It was only with the confirmation of the Airbus Industries booking that the exhibition managed to continue, CAASA Board were meeting to decide whether to continue with the event when the telex arrived from France, it went right down to the wire.
 CAASA were very proud to be able to claim an attendance of over 10 000 at the 1986 event, with over 60% of this being trade visitors!

 In 1994 and 1996 the exhibition remained within the SAA Technical Area and continued its growth.
 However, with the increase in air traffic at the airport it was no longer feasible to host an airshow.
 Although South Africa was going through the transition to democracy, the exhibition continued to attract a large amount of interest from both the local and international community.
 Visitors came from sub-Saharan Africa – Angola, Botswana, Burundi, Malawi, Mauritius, Mozambique, Namibia, Nigeria, Reunion, Swaziland, Zaire, Zambia and Zimbabwe and of these 58% were company executives, 11% pilots, 18% engineers and the balance were buyers.